fabslab/DeathRaceCSharp/readme.md

-To run using Visual Studio build PipelineExtensions project first in Release configuration in order to generate the Content Pipeline extension assembly.
+To run using Visual Studio build PipelineExtensions project first in Release configuration in order to generate the Content Pipeline extension assembly used when building assets.